gestom/MBZIRC_2017_vision/README.md

 If everything goes well, one of the windows should show the view from the UAV, which should be similar to the video:

 [![Object detection in the treasure hunt scenario](https://github.com/gestom/MBZIRC_2017_vision/blob/master/treasure.jpg)](https://youtu.be/mpUrTWHK3N8)

+This video is related to the Experiment described in Section 4.2 of the paper.

 ### Datasets